forestgrape/people_interactions/jurisprudence/governance_and_self_determination.md

     > * This does *not* mean a uniform society is bad when it developed like this, however it is also not wish-worthy to achieve or to keep when history flows different. // What is a uniform, is relative and depends on the features considered anyways.
 Kenya and the US can be both considered as homogenous and divers countries, Kenya in languages and the US with people having their ancestors all across the world. <!--Once artificial life is alive or aliens turn up, what is considered divers likely changes.-->
     > * This only works, when there is respect [for one another]. // When subgroups (whether small or large) put group membership above respect, society or even human rights and team up to against non-group members, society may break [into pieces].
     > * Law and lawful behavior is advocated here, this includes migration.
 When there is need for illegal migration, laws can and should be adapted. // Laws should be designed to protect those who need it most, be reasonable and encourage 'wanted' behavior.
-    >> Both humanitarian and voluntary migration are supported in a reasonable and ordered way. <!--The current situation is considered fare from ideal: People  paying large amount of money to smugglers to go on dangerous and even life threatening journeys, money which is usually borrowed from smuggler associates and then has to be paid back several fold from money in high income countries.
-This may even encourage human right abuses in the originating countries, as regimes often profit or even are involved in human trafficking and additionally networks are required to pressurize people to pay back the money, these networks can also be used for other [illegal] purposes. -->
+    >> Both humanitarian and voluntary migration are supported in a reasonable and ordered way.
-    >> * Humanitarian Migration: Ideally safe, legal and affordable pathways to secure places are available for example by handing out visas and travel tickets at embassies in the country itself or neighboring countries/refuge camps. // For most Ukrainian women and children safe passage and legal stay is fortunately the case, they can take refuge in many European countries. // Depending how the war evolves some European countries may not stay safe.
+    >> * Humanitarian Migration: Ideally safe, legal and affordable pathways to secure places ideally close by and if needed handing out visas and travel tickets at embassies in the country itself or neighboring countries/refuge camps. // In the last decades often worked within Europe.
+For example most Ukrainian women and children fortunately have safe passage to and legal stay in many European countries (depending how the war evolves some European countries may not stay safe.).
+For places fare away, e.g. cross continent humanitarian migration the rules were not primarily designed and often not work as intended.
-    >> * Voluntary Migration: Legal pathways with mutual benefits for all concerned. // Works in general well within Europe.
-Between Africa and Europe, both continents likely could benefit from work and education exchanges.
+    >> * Voluntary Migration: Legal pathways with mutual benefits for all concerned.
+In Europe, voluntary migration works in general well within the European Union and associated countries.
+Regionally and even between all continents - Africa, Asia, Australia, Asia and Americas - increased legal possibilities for work, training and education exchanges are considered beneficial.
    * Cultural spaces across countries increase interstate interactions and can help understanding & interstate friendships.
     > In Europe, Switzerland managed to stay out of both world wars.
 While neutrality may have been a factor, likely the shared cultural space with all neighbors, namely France, Germany, Austria, Liechtenstein and Italy helped.
 * *Peace.*